TCCPP/wiki-articles/articles/include.md

 `#include "..."` looks up the directory relative to the source file it's in.
 If it didn't find the header file that way, it looks up the include paths as a fallback.

 ## Misconceptions:
-Header files have the minimal information necessary for the compiler at compile time.<br>
-A header simply contains the declarations of symbols, stating that the given thing exists, but it doesn't give a definition.
+A header simply contains the declarations of symbols, stating that the given thing exists, but it doesn't give a definition, because the compiler doesn't need them for compilation.
+Linking the symbols with their definitions is the job of the linker.

 This means, that you can't "include a library" just by including its header files.
+You have to link definitions by either compiling the library source with your project, or linking the library binaries(.a / .lib files).

 ## Don't -s